 “The house stood on Lot Two of MGM Studio, and was referred to as the Vinegar Tree House.
 It was one of the few sets built to be photographed from both the front and the rear.
 The front of the house looked fully complete, roof and all.
-The rear of the house which played the P.D.E.T.D. house was indeed lacking a roof, thus you were half correct (about it being a matte painting)!
+The rear of the house was indeed lacking a roof, thus you were half correct (about it being a matte painting)!

 “The bottom portion we see in the film is real, and the roof and sky are matte paintings.
 The backside of the structure was called Bransom Cottage.
 The house was built in 1938 for the film Rich Man, Poor Girl and named as it was because of the actual vinegar tree in the front yard.
 Other notable films that utilized the set were National Velvet and Joy In The Morning.”

 Walking through the house on moving day and surveying the amount of work that has to be done: